 The students at the San Bernardino campus and Palm Desert Campus participate in a nursing student organization.
 The nursing student organization is recognized by the Associated Students, Inc. (ASI).
-All enrolled nursing majors are automatically members of this nursing student organization.
-The purpose of this organization is threefold:
+All enrolled nursing majors are automatically members of this nursing organization.
+The purpose of the organization is threefold:

-- 1) Professional development
+- 1. Professional Development

-- 2) Student-faculty communication and
+- 2. Student-Faculty Communication

-- 3) Social activities.
+- 3. Social Activities

-The nursing student organization also provides services to the students such as campus-wide publicity and representation on standing faculty and ASI committees.
+The nursing student organization also provides services to the students such as campuswide publicity and representation on standing faculty and ASI committees.
 This organization supports a student mentorship program for the DON and its generic BSN students.